carlos-reyes-123/fastcodeguru/src/data/blog/_2025-03-17-creating-fastcodeguru/index.md

 ## Update!
 This article describes the legacy website

 FastCode.Guru is no longer being built using the Hugo static website generator, as described in this article.
 The achilles heel of many website generators is the theme templates.
-Most these are throwaway projects, not getting many updates after the initial release.
-I gave up on Hugo because I could find a theme I liked and was still being updated.
+Most of these are throwaway projects, not getting many updates after the initial release.
+I gave up on Hugo because I could not find a theme I liked and was still being updated.

 I explored many alternatives until settling on Astro[^astro].
 This will be subject of a future blog article,